-The two-story Rotterdam Dining Room, located aft and surrounded with windows, serves open-seating breakfast and lunch and has, at present, two assigned-seating dinner times with plenty of small tables for those who prefer to dine a deux.
+The two-story Rotterdam Dining Room, located aft, surrounded with windows, and topped with a ceiling of star-like twinkling lights, serves open-seating breakfast and lunch, with plenty of small tables for those who prefer to dine a deux.

-Hint: Early seatings tend to book up first on this ship, so book your cruise early or be prepared for one of the later dining times.
+Hint: Early seatings tend to book up first on this ship, so book your cruise early, or be prepared for one of the later dining times.